luke-h1/talks/expo-router/pages/term-old-architecture-pt2.md

 </style>

 <!--
 And in the old architecture, this is done via a bridge.
-The bridge is responsible for facilitating the communication between the JS thread and the native thread.
-Communication happens by sending JSON messages back and forth between the two threads.  the JS thread will send a message to the native thread and the native thread will parse the message and execute the corresponding native code.
-The native thread will then send a response back to the JS thread.
+The bridge is responsible for facilitating all communication between the JS thread and the native thread.
+Communication happens by sending JSON messages back and forth between the two threads. the JS thread will send a message to the native thread, the bridge will parse that json and the native thread will then execute the corresponding native code.
+The native thread might also send a message back to the JS thread.
 So it's bidirectional communication
 -->